-2.05 Trade and other payables
+Trade and other payables

 These amounts represent liabilities for goods and services provided to the Company prior to the end of the financial year which are unpaid.
 The amounts are unsecured and are usually paid within 30 days of recognition.
-Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
+Trade and other payables are presented as current liabilities unless payment is not due within

-2.06 Foreign Currency Transactions
+Foreign Currency Transactions